simeononsecurity/simeononsecurity.ch/content/articles/eye-spy-passive-surveillance-detector-esp32-2026/index.en.md

 ## Introduction: The Surveillance Landscape You Can't See

 The physical world is increasingly instrumented with devices that watch, record, and track - license-plate readers on street corners, body cameras on law enforcement, rental property cameras, commercial AirTag-style trackers hidden in bags or cars, and commercial surveillance cameras at every retail entrance.
-Most of these devices communicate wirelessly over Bluetooth LE or WiFi, and most of those communications are broadcast into the open air for anyone with the right receiver to detect.
+Most of these devices communicate wirelessly over **Bluetooth LE** or **WiFi**, and *most of those communications are broadcast into the open air for anyone with the right receiver to detect*.

 [**Eye Spy**](https://github.com/simeononsecurity/eye-spy) is a passive surveillance detection tool that exploits exactly this fact.
-Running on the M5Stack Atom Lite - an ESP32-PICO-D4 development board roughly the size of a sugar cube - Eye Spy continuously monitors the BLE and WiFi spectrums for the electronic signatures of recording devices, surveillance cameras, ALPR (automatic license plate reader) systems, drones, and personal trackers.
+Running on the **M5Stack Atom Lite** - an ESP32-PICO-D4 development board roughly the size of a sugar cube - Eye Spy continuously monitors the BLE and WiFi spectrums for the electronic signatures of recording devices, surveillance cameras, **ALPR** (automatic license plate reader) systems, drones, and personal trackers.
 When it finds something, its RGB LED changes color.

-It doesn't connect to anything.
-It doesn't transmit.
-It watches, scores, and lights up.
+*It doesn't connect to anything.
+It doesn't transmit.* It watches, scores, and lights up.

 This article is a complete technical reference: what Eye Spy detects, how the confidence-score system works, the engineering behind each detection engine, how to build and flash it, and what its practical limitations are.